-- A) Persistence of predictand SST anomaly (1, 3 and 5-month means).
-Predictor numbers 1-3. - B) Trend of predictand SST anomaly (1, 3 and 5-month means).
-Predictor numbers 4-6. - C) Initial condition of teleconnected predictor (3-month mean).
-Predictor nos 7, 9, 11 and 13. - D) Trend of teleconnected predictor (3-month mean).
+A) Persistence of predictand SST anomaly (1, 3 and 5-month means).
+Predictor numbers 1-3.

+B) Trend of predictand SST anomaly (1, 3 and 5-month means).
+Predictor numbers 4-6.

+C) Initial condition of teleconnected predictors (3-month mean).
+Predictor nos 7, 9, 11 and 13.

+D) Trend of teleconnected predictors (3-month mean).
 Predictor numbers 8, 10, 12 and 14.

+To illustrate how the 1-, 3- and 5-month means for trend work let us consider a forecast made in early August.
+This forecast would use the following predictand SST anomalies: July minus June

+(1-month trend), May-July minus February-April (3-month trend), and March-July minus October(prior)-February (5-month trend).

-Each predictor which correlates with the predictand to the 5% significance level enters a predictor pool from which a leaps-and-bounds (L&B) algorithm (Furnival and Wilson 1974) estimates the optimal combination of N = 1, 2, ...14 predictors.
-The selected model is the one with the largest N that explains at least 2.5% more variance than the N-1 predictor model.
+Each predictor which correlates with the predictand to the 5% significance level after correction for serial autocorrelation enters a predictor pool from which a leaps-and-bounds (L&B) algorithm (Furnival and Wilson 1974) estimates the optimal combination of N = 1, 2,...14 predictors.
+The L&B selection routine works by stepping forward using every possible combination of the predictors until the best multiple regression equations having one, two,....., 14 predictors are found.
+The final selected model is the one with the largest N that explains at least 2.5% more variance than the N-1 predictor model.
 This is subject to the caveat that only one of the 1, 3 and 5-month mean predictors in each of the categories (A) and (B) may be selected.
-If a satisfactory predictor model can be found, multivariate linear regression is applied to produce the forecast; otherwise a zero anomaly is recorded.
+If a satisfactory predictor model can be found, multivariate linear regression is applied to produce the forecast; otherwise a zero anomaly (i.e. climatology) forecast is recorded.